 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower makes use of propane or natural gas, or oil to generate heat for the furnace, while electricity powers the cooling elements in an all-electric unit.
+The blower of an electric HVAC unit runs on propane or oil as well as natural gas to heat the furnace.

-Vents (or registers) are located in the ceiling or wall of every room.
-They should be kept open if possible to ensure proper air flow throughout your home.
+Vents (or registers) are located in the ceiling or wall of each room.
+If you can keep them open to ensure air flows properly throughout your home.

 Thermostat

-A thermostat is one of the most crucial components of your HVAC system.
-It regulates the temperature of your home by turning on and shutting off the fan and compressor to attain a pre-set temperature.
-It also activates the exchanger to pull fresh air from outside into your home and vent stale air through your ductwork.
+A thermostat is one of the most vital components of your HVAC system.
+It regulates the temperature in your home by switching off and on the compressor and fan to achieve a specific temperature.
+It also activates the air exchanger to help pull fresh, outside air into your home while venting stale, indoor air through your ductwork.

 The majority of thermostats are digital.
 However there are older models.
 Digital thermostats are controlled by a thermistor.
-The device contains metals which change resistance as temperatures change.
-The thermistor is connected to a control unit, converts the resistance change into temperature.
-There are various kinds of thermostats that include smart and programmed thermostats.
-They allow you to monitor and alter your home’s energy consumption.
+The device is made of metals that change resistance as temperature changes.
+The thermistor is connected to an microcontroller that converts changing resistance into the temperature reading.
+There are many types of thermostats, including smart and programable thermostats.
+These allow you to control and adjust your home’s energy consumption.

-Thermostats are located on the interior walls of your home, usually in rooms that are used the most.
-The place of a thermostat within your home could affect its accuracy.
-A thermostat that is placed in direct sunlight, for instance could show an upper temperature than the actual temperature of the room.
-This could cause your system to run more or less.
-If your thermostat isn’t functioning correctly, you can try reset it however if this does not solve the issue it is recommended to contact an AC technician for help.
+Thermostats can be placed on the walls of your home’s interior, usually in the rooms most frequently used.
+The position of your thermostat could affect its accuracy.
+For instance the thermostat that is located in direct sunlight could read hotter than the actual temperature of the room and cause your system to overrun or not run at all.
+If your thermostat isn’t working correctly, you can try reset it, but if this does not solve the issue then you should contact an AC technician for assistance.

 Condenser

-Condensers are often the culprit when your air conditioner isn’t working properly.
-The condenser is made up of many different components that must work in harmony in order for the unit to function.
-The entire system can be affected in the event that any of these parts are damaged or worn out.
-The most common issues found in the condenser include a damaged control board or refrigerant leaks.
+Condensers are usually the cause when your air conditioner isn’t working in the way it should.
+The condenser is comprised of a number of parts that have to work together to ensure that the unit functions.
+The entire system can be affected when any of these components are damaged or worn out.
+Condenser issues can include a damaged control board for the condenser or leaks of refrigerant.

-The most important thing you can do to ensure that your condenser operating correctly is to ensure that the area around it is free of any debris.
-Leaves, twigs, flowers, grass and other debris could be carried into the unit by the condenser’s fan and create clogs that hinder the operation of the cooling system.
-It’s also a good idea to keep bushes and trees trimmed so that they don’t cause obstruction on the unit.
-This can reduce the risk that berries, branches, or nuts could fall and block the system.
-Keep your condenser in good condition to extend the lifespan of your AC by a couple of years.
+To ensure that your condenser is operating correctly, you must ensure that the area surrounding it is free of debris.
+The condenser’s fan could draw leaves, twigs, and other debris into the unit, creating clogs and hindering the cooling system from working properly.
+It’s also a good idea to keep trees and shrubs trimmed so they don’t touch the unit.
+This will help to minimize the possibility that berries, branches, or nuts could fall and block the system.
+Keeping your condenser free from debris can add 1-2 additional years to the life of your AC system.

 Evaporator

-The evaporator is what circulates warm air inside your home.
-It is made up of a string of tubing that is u-shaped and set into panels.
-The air from the blower fan is blown across these coils.
-This transfer heat from the indoor atmosphere to the refrigerant.
-The liquid refrigerant is converted into a gas and circulated throughout the cooling system to cool the indoor air.
+The evaporator is the thing that is used to move warm air around your home.
+It is made of a series of tubing which is u-shaped and placed into panels.
+The air from the blower fan is blown through these coils.
+This transfers heat from the indoor air to the refrigerant.
+The refrigerant’s liquid becomes a gas that circulates through the cooling system to cool the air.

-The thermodynamics law states that heat is transferred from hotter to colder objects.
-When the evaporator is operating correctly, the energy is transferred from warm air to the refrigerant that is colder.
-This causes the refrigerant to evaporate or boil.
-In this process, the latent heat (which is not measurable with a thermometer) is transferred from the air to the refrigerant.
+The thermodynamic law states that heat moves from colder to warmer objects.
+If the evaporator is operating correctly, this heat energy is transferred from warm air to the refrigerant that is colder.
+This causes the refrigerant to vaporize or boil.
+During this process, the latent heat (which cannot be measured using a thermometer) is transferred from the air to the refrigerant.

-These coils are designed with specific structures that aid in the transfer of heat.
-These are also known as fins and increase the surface area to help in the transfer of heat.
-Copper and aluminum are both used to make Evaporators, each with its own advantages.
+These coils are constructed with specific structures that aid in the transfer of heat.
+Fins are used to increase the surface area of the coils.
+Some evaporators are built using copper while others make use of aluminum, each offering its own set of advantages.

-An evaporator that is afflicted with a buildup of organic growth can be prone to problems.
+A evaporator with an accumulation of organic growth can be prone to issues.
 This could be the result of mildew or mold.
-If this is the case, the unpleasant smells that the bacteria produce can be absorbed by the house and may cause discomfort.
+If this is the case, the foul odors produced by the bacteria can be absorbed by the home and can cause discomfort.

-It is crucial to choose an evaporator that can be easily cleaned and maintained.
+It is important to select an evaporator which can be easily cleaned and maintained.
 When selecting an evaporator it is essential to consider the working environment.
-Certain models are designed to withstand harsh conditions, while others can be used in moderate environments.
-In the end, you’ll want to ensure that your evaporator comes with a solid warranty that will ensure your investment.
+Some are designed to withstand harsh conditions while others are suited to moderate environments.
+It is also important to ensure that your evaporator is protected by a warranty that will safeguard you and your investment.

 Fan

-The blower fan of your HVAC system circulates cold or hot air in your home until you get to the temperature you want.
-The fan can be turned on auto or continuous.
-We recommend keeping the fan on at all times for maximum efficiency and to save money on electricity costs.
-If your system’s fan is constantly running we can replace it with a new ECM blower motor that is up to 70% more efficient than old PSC motors and pays for itself in savings over the life of the unit.
+Your HVAC system’s blower fan works to circulate the cool or hot air through your home until the temperature you have set is attained.
+The fan can either be set to auto or constant.
+We suggest keeping the fan on continuous to maximize efficiency and to cut down on electric bills.
+If your system’s fan is constantly running we can replace it with a brand new ECM blower motor which is up to 70% more efficient than old PSC motors and will pay for itself in savings over the life of the unit.

 Filter

-The filter is used to circulate air in the home before it is heated or cooled.
-It removes impurities, and stops dust and pet dander from entering into the system to contaminate internal components.
-It shields the family from illnesses spread by airborne pathogens.
-It also ensures the system is functioning properly.
-A dirty filter can cause the system to work harder, which can cause it to overheat and break down.
+Air flows through the filter before being heated or cooled before being circulated around the house.
+It removes impurities and also stops dust and pet dander getting into the system and contaminating internal components.
+It also protects family members from diseases spread by tiny pathogens floating in the air.
+It also ensures that the system is functioning properly.
+A dirty filter can cause the system to work harder, which could cause it to overheat and ultimately break down.

-homeowners should change their filters on a regular basis each 30 or 90 days, depending on the label instructions.
-If a homeowner isn’t sure which kind of filter they need and should seek advice from an HVAC professional.
-A professional can assist them in selecting the right filter for their home based on the climate and the amount of time they use their system, as well as personal factors such as the presence of allergy sufferers or smokers in the house.
+homeowners should replace their filters regularly.
+The label will inform the homeowner if they should replace it every 30 days or every 90 days.
+A homeowner should consult a HVAC professional in case they are not sure about the kind of filter they require.
+A professional can assist them in choosing the best filter for their home based on the climate and how often they use their system, and personal factors such as the presence of allergy sufferers or smokers within the home.

-The filter is located in the return air duct, or in certain cases, the blower compartment of the furnace.
-The return air duct is usually located on the ceiling, wall or floor of the in the utility closet.
-It usually has a large grille made of metal that covers the filters.
+The filter is usually located at the return air duct or, in certain cases, in the blower compartment of the furnace.
+The return air duct is typically placed on the wall, ceiling, floor or utility closet.
+It typically has a large metal grille that covers the filters.
 Ideally, the filter should be easily accessible to homeowners and service technicians to facilitate cleaning and replacement.

-Filters are evaluated based on the MERV (Minimum Efficiency Reporting Value) rating, which reveals how effective they are at capturing various sizes of particles.
-A filter with a low MERV can take on larger contaminants like dust mites or pet dander but not fine allergens or germs.
-High-MERV filters on the contrary, can capture a wide range of contaminants without limiting airflow.
+Filters are evaluated based on their MERV rating (Minimum Effectiveness Reporting Value) which reveals how well they can capture different sizes of particles.
+A low-MERV is able filter larger particles such as dust mites and pet dander but not fine allergens or germs.
+High-MERV filters, on contrary, are able to capture various contaminants without limiting normal airflow.

 Explore More